Tinker Bell (film series): Tinker Bell and the Great Fairy Rescue (2010)

-Years before meeting Wendy and the Lost Boys, Tinker Bell (Mae Whitman) met Lizzy (Lauren Mote), a little girl with a steadfast belief in the power of pixie dust and the magic land of fairies.
+Years before meeting Wendy and the Lost Boys, Tinker Bell (Mae Whitman) met Lizzy (Lauren Mote), a young girl with a steadfast belief in the power of pixie dust and the magic land of fairies.
 During the fairies' summer visit to the flowering meadows of England, two very different worlds unite for the first time and Tink develops a special bond with a curious child in need of a friend.
-As her fellow fairies Iridessa (Raven-Symoné), Silvermist (Lucy Liu), Rosetta (Kristin Chenoweth), Fawn (Angela Bartys), and Vidia (Pamela Adlon) launch a daring rescue, Tinker Bell takes a huge risk, putting her own safety and the future of all fairykind in jeopardy.
+As her fellow fairies Iridessa (Raven-Symoné), Silvermist (Lucy Liu), Rosetta (Kristin Chenoweth), Fawn (Angela Bartys), and Vidia (Pamela Adlon) launch a daring rescue, Tinker Bell takes a huge risk, putting her own safety and the future of all fairy kind in jeopardy.

-Tinker Bell and the Secret of Wings (2012)
+Secret of the Wings (2012)

 Secret of the Wings (originally titled Tinker Bell and the Mysterious Winter Woods) was released on DVD on October 23, 2012.
 Tinker Bell (Mae Whitman) crosses over to the forbidden area in Winter Woods, where it is always winter.
 While there her wings begin to sparkle so she sets off on a quest to discover why.
 She is overjoyed to learn that her wings sparkled because she was close to her sister, Periwinkle (Lucy Hale).
 They were born when a baby's laugh split in two.
 They visit for a few hours before Tinker Bell is told she has to leave.
 Determined to help her sister visit Pixie Hollow, she crafts a contraption that grates snow to keep Peri cold during her visit.
 The device malfunctions badly, causing a freeze to slowly envelop Pixie Hollow.

 Tinker Bell flies to Winter Woods to get Periwinkle and her friends to help save Pixie Hollow.
 They realize that frost protects the trees in Winter Woods from the cold, so the winter fairies all work together to frost the trees of Pixie Hollow to save them from the accelerating freeze.
 They learn, however, that when Tink crashed in Winter Woods she tore her wing, and broken wings can't be repaired.
 But when Tink and Peri come together their wings again sparkle, and they learn that identical wings can heal each other, so they restore Tink's broken wing.
 They also discover that winter fairies can frost the wings of warm-weather fairies, keeping them from breaking in the cold, thus allowing them to visit their friends in Winter Woods.